belle2/basf2/framework/doc/index-01-installation.rst

    <belle2-tools-setup>` which can be set to customize the belle2 setup

-.. note:: If you use the software without CVMFS please change the path to where you :ref:`installed the Belle 2 Software tools <belle2-tools-installation>`
+.. note:: If you use the software without CVMFS please change the path to where you :ref:`installed the Belle II Software tools <belle2-tools-installation>`

 .. warning:: There is a custom setup script on KEKCC.
 If you work on KEKCC please source ``/sw/belle2/tools/setup_belle2`` instead.

-Now the only thing left to do is to setup which version of the Belle 2 Software you want to use ::
+Now the only thing left to do is to setup which version of the Belle II Software you want to use ::

   $ setuprel release-01-00-00